NVIDIA/spark-rapids/docs/compatibility.md

 incompatibilities with Spark, and can be enabled by setting `spark.rapids.sql.expression.JsonToStructs=true`.
 You don't need to set `spark.rapids.sql.format.json.enabled` and`spark.rapids.sql.format.json.read.enabled` to true.
+In addition, if the input schema contains date and/or timestamp types, an additional config `spark.rapids.sql.json.read.datetime.enabled` also needs to be set to `true` in order to turn on this function.

 There is no schema discovery as a schema is required as input to `from_json`